Enzyme Linked Immunosorbant Assay (ELISA) - IgM

 Please contact the lab in advance of sending samples.
 The NML is a WHO/PAHO accredited Measles and Rubella Regional Reference Laboratory.
 In order to assist in case classification, the NML might also perform measles IgG or measles IgG avidity ELISA.

-Testing is done using the Siemens Enzygnost Anti-Measles Virus/IgM or the IBL International Measles virus IgM micro-capture commercial ELISA assay (1).
+Testing is done using the Measles virus IgM ELISA assay from Microimmune, or an equivalent commercial ELISA assay (1).
 A positive IgM result is indicative of an acute measles infection when rash was present and there is a history of exposure to measles through travel to an endemic area or an epidemiological link to a confirmed case.
-Refer to the Laboratory Guidelines for the Diagnosis of Measles in reference 3 for further information.
+Refer to the Laboratory Guidelines for the Diagnosis of Measles in reference 2 for further information.

 21 calendar days.
 Turnaround time can be as short as 3 calendar days, with proper notification.